Beyond real blow-up: Masuda detours and complex holonomy: Case study: Galerkin caricatures of quadratic heat equations

-Even \emph{at resonance} $n_2=1<n_1$\,, however, not all is lost.
-The formal normal form then features resonant monomials $(z^{|n_1|k},0)$, for integer $k\geq1$.
-Even though such resonant monomials are absent in \eqref{ODEuG1}, the formal normal form might fail to diagonalize \eqref{ODEuG1}, \eqref{ODEuG1} up to any finite order in $u,z$, producing resonant monomials instead.
+Even \emph{at resonance} $n_1=1<n_2$\,, however, not all is lost.
+The formal normal form then features resonant monomials $(0,u^{n_2k})$, for integer $k\geq1$.
+Even though such resonant monomials are absent in \eqref{ODEzG1}, the formal normal form might fail to diagonalize \eqref{ODEuG1}, \eqref{ODEzG1} up to any finite order in $u,z$, producing resonant monomials instead.
 The closure question of single Masuda detours $\gamma^t,\,\gamma^{uz}$ therefore requires, first, an analysis of that formal normal form.
-In case Masuda closure succeeds, on that formal level, we can conclude that the discrepancy of $u,z$ will be small beyond any finite order upper estimate in $u,z$.
+In case Masuda closure succeeds, on that formal level, we can conclude that the discrepancy \eqref{discrepancyuz} of $\gamma^{uz}$ will be small beyond any upper estimates of finite order in $u,z$.
 For quantitative estimates leading to exponentially small discrepancies, see \cite{Neishtadt, ArnoldEnc}.
-At present, we do not pursue this interesting resonance problem any further.
+At present, we do not pursue this intriguing resonance problem any further. \end{description}

-\textbf{Case 2: The Siegel domain} $a>1$. \\ We obtain a saddle $u=z=0$ with $\lambda_1=-1<0<\lambda_2=a-1$ and arbitrary spectral quotients $\lambda=1/(1-a)<0$.
-By \eqref{ODEuG1}, \eqref{ODEzG1}, the holonomy $h(u)$ of $u$ is linear, locally near the saddle and over loops $\gamma^z$ around the invariant axis $\{z=0\}$.
-Therefore the dynamics is locally linearizable, by theorem \ref{thmsadlin}.
-In particular, neither nonresonance, nor Siegel and Bryuno small divisor conditions \eqref{Dio}, \eqref{Bryuno} are required.
-For rational spectral quotients $\lambda=-n_1/n_2$\,, leaves $\fL$ close upon $n_2\geq1$ iterations of simple loops $\gamma^t$, because $h^{n_2}=\mathrm{Id}$.
-This includes the Fujita equation \eqref{PDEw}, i.e.\ $a=2,\ \mathbf{b}=1$ with $n_2=1=-n_1$\,.
-The original Fujita detour on the trivial leaf still closes upon small antisymmetric perturbations, in the Galerkin caricature.
-The perturbed solutions, however, do not blow up at $u=z=0$, locally.
-Therefore they do not contain local blow-up loops.
-For irrational loops, quasiperiodic holonomy describes how leaves keep closing with better and better approximation, but not quite, upon higher and higher iterations of $\gamma^t$ and $h$.
+\item[Case 2: The Siegel domain $a>1$.] \\[2mm] We obtain a saddle $u\!=\!z\!=\!0$ with $\lambda_1=-1<0<\lambda_2=a-1$ and arbitrary spectral quotients $\lambda=1/(1-a)<0$.
+By \eqref{ODEuG1}, \eqref{ODEzG1}, the holonomy $h(u)$ of $u$ is linear, locally near the saddle and over loops $\gamma^z$ around the invariant axis $\{z\!=\!0\}$.
+Therefore the dynamics can be analytically orbit diagonalized, locally, by theorem \ref{thmsadlin}.
+In particular, neither nonresonance, nor Siegel or Bryuno small divisor conditions \eqref{Dio}, \eqref{Bryuno} are required.
+For rational spectral quotients $\lambda=-n_1/n_2$\,, the leafs $\fL$ close upon $n_1\geq1$ iterations of simple loops $\gamma^t$, because $h^{n_1}=\mathrm{Id}$.
+This includes the Fujita equation \eqref{PDEw}, i.e.\ $a=2,\ \mathbf{b}=1$ with $n_2=-1=-n_1$\,.
+The original Masuda detour on the trivial leaf then closes upon small antisymmetric perturbations of initial conditions, in the Galerkin caricature.
+The perturbed solutions, however, do not blow up at $u\!=\!z\!=\!0$, locally.
+Therefore they do not qualify as local blow-up loops.
+For irrational loops, quasiperiodic holonomy describes how leafs keep closing with better and better approximation, but not quite, upon higher and higher iterations of $\gamma^t$ and $h$.
+See remark \ref{remirr} again. \end{description}